Jorge Polanco Player Props: Twins vs. Tigers

 Jorge Polanco At The Plate

-- In 30.0% of his games this year, Polanco has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in two contests.

-- He has scored at least one run 14 times this season (35.0%), including one multi-run game.
+- He has scored at least once 14 times this year (34.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.